define42/Infrastructure-in-a-Box/README.md

 # Infrastructure-in-a-Box

-Infrastructure-in-a-Box is a single Go application that provides the core services for a private IPv4 network: automatic IP addresses, local DNS names, PXE boot files, HTTPS certificates, and a directory of users and groups.
-It brings DHCP, DNS, TFTP, a private certificate authority, ACME, LDAP, and optional NFSv4 shares together in one process, configured through one JSON file.

 [![Go version](https://img.shields.io/badge/Go-1.26%2B-00ADD8)](go.mod)
 [![License](https://img.shields.io/badge/license-Apache--2.0-blue)](LICENSE)

+Infrastructure-in-a-Box provides local network infrastructure for air-gapped workshops and labs.
+It combines DHCP, DNS, TFTP and PXE boot services, HTTPS, a private certificate authority, ACME, LDAP, and optional NFSv4 shares in one Go application, configured through a single JSON file.

+The design goal is to package the entire workshop or lab infrastructure on a DVD or USB stick, ready to bring to an isolated network.
+The planned package would include the application, configuration, boot files, and software needed for the environment, prepared before going offline.
+DVD/USB distribution is planned; the current build and setup instructions are provided below.

-Use it for a home network or lab where devices and applications need to find one another by name, use certificates from a shared private CA, and authenticate users through LDAP.
+Devices on the network can obtain IP addresses, find one another by name, boot from local files, use certificates from a shared private CA, authenticate users through LDAP, and access shared files over NFS.
+These services also suit private home networks and connected labs.

 | Service | What it provides |
 | --- | --- |